Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 The `unsigned char` data type is a good representation of 1 byte in C.
 Use the `memset()` function to clear the entire image to white.
 Use `free()` to deallocate the memory before the program exits.
-Note that on exit our leaked memory will be automatically freed, but it's a good habit.
+Note that on exit our leaked memory will be automatically freed, but it's helpful to free everything that we allocate, as everything else left over at the end we know is a leak.

 ###Task 2